vygr/ChrysaLisp/doc/VM.md

 ```

 These are mapped to real physical registers by the target processor 'emit'
-functions.
-On certain processors, like the x86_64, it's worth knowing that r0
+functions, look in `sys/x64.inc` and `sys/arm.inc`.
+On certain processors, like
-and r2 are mapped to rax and rdx when it comes to scheduling VP div and rem
+the x86_64, it's worth knowing that r0 and r2 are mapped to rax and rdx when it
-code !
-It makes no difference to the aarch64 emit functions, so one does tend
+comes to scheduling VP div and rem code !
+It makes no difference to the aarch64
-to make VP divide code use r0 and r2 as it really helps the x86_64 code
+emit functions, so one does tend to make VP divide code use r0 and r2 as it
-generation quality.
+really helps the x86_64 code generation quality.

 You can use the `(vp-def)` macro to assign register equated symbols to help
 your source look nice.
-Or to bind symbols to registers, via `(method-input)`
+Or bind symbols to registers, via `(method-input)` and
-and `(method-output)`, that match function entry/exit parameters if you desire.
+`(method-output)`, that match function entry/exit parameters if you desire.
+A
-A great example of this is the `canvas::fpoly`, or the `canvas::resize_2`
+great example of this is the `canvas::fpoly`, or the `canvas::resize_2`
 functions.

 ### VP Assembler